aashir789/WebCrawler/README.md

-WebCrawler
+Walmart WebCrawler
 ==========
-Contains my attempt to make a basic web crawler.

 The class WebCrawler in the ./src/webscrapper/ contains the main function which runs the program.

 It is currently set to find items on http://walmart.com that are related to a particular keyword.
-The program exploits the search bar of the site and parses through the results given by walmarts search engine.
+The program exploits the results given by walmarts search engine.

-In order to run the program type the following on any CLI:
+In order to run the program type the following on the command line:
 Query 1: java -jar WebCrawler.jar <keyword> (e.g. java -jar WebCrawler.jar baby strollers)
 Query 2: java -jar WebCrawler.jar <keyword> <page number> (e.g. java -jar WebCrawler.jar baby strollers 2)